mcu-tools/mcuboot/sim/README.rst

 MCUboot Simulator
 #################

-This is a small simulator designed to exercise the mcuboot upgrade code, specifically testing untimely reset scenarios to make sure the code is robust.
+This is a small simulator designed to exercise the MCUboot upgrade code, specifically testing untimely reset scenarios to make sure the code is robust.